Jared-MB/Alert-Component-React/README.md

 ### Import it

-Import the component in your proyect with the name _"Alert"_ or as you want name it.
+Import the component in your proyect with the name _"Alert"_ or as you want to name it.

 `import Alert from './Alert.jsx';`